FabriBertani/Plugin.XamarinAppRating/README.md

     await CrossAppRating.Current.PerformRatingOnStoreAsync(packageName: "com.facebook.katana");
 ```

-### iOS
+### iOS / macOS / tvOS
 ```csharp
 /// <summary>
 /// Perform rating without leaving the app.
 /// </summary>
 public Task PerformInAppRateAsync();
 ```
-If the device current OS version is 10.3 or newer, this method will raise an in-app review popup of your current application, otherwise it will display an alert announcing that it's not supported.
+> **For iOS**: if the device current OS version is 10.3 or newer, this method will raise an in-app review popup of your current application, otherwise it will display an alert announcing that it's not supported.

 ```csharp
 /// <summary>